Skip to main content

 Metachromatic leukodystrophies (MLD)

-Metachromatic leukodystrophies are rare autosomal recessive genetic diseases that affect 1 in 45,000 newborns and can develop in childhood, adolescence or adulthood.
+Metachromatic leukodystrophies are rare autosomal recessive genetic diseases that affect 1 in 45,000 newborns, and that can develop in childhood, adolescence or adulthood.

-Leukodystrophies are mainly caused by mutations in the ARSA gene, which codes for a protein responsible for the breakdown of lipids called sulphatides that are essential for the formation and maintenance of central and peripheral myelin.
+These leukodystrophies are mainly caused by mutations in the ARSA gene, which codes for a protein responsible for the breakdown of lipids called sulfatides that are essential for the formation and maintenance of the central and peripheral myelin.

-Infantile forms of the disease develop before the age of 30 months and cause symptoms such as muscular weakness (hypotonia), language difficulties and motor deficits.
+Childhood forms of the disease develop before the age of 30 months and cause symptoms such as muscle weakness (hypotonia), language difficulties and motor deficits.
 As the disease progresses, spasticity, convulsive seizures and visual and hearing problems appear.

-Juvenile forms appear between 30 months and 16 years of age and cause behavioural and balance problems.
+Onset for juvenile forms of this disease is between 30 months and 16 years, and can cause behavioural and balance problems.

-Adult forms, which appear after the age of 16, lead to personality changes, increased emotionality and motor disorders.
+Adult forms of the disease, which appear after the age of 16, lead to psychiatric and cognitive changes, an increase in mood swings and motor disorders.

-Treatment must be comprehensive, and in some cases a stem cell transplant may be considered in the early stages of the disease.
+Treatments for this disease must be comprehensive and, in some cases, a stem cell transplant may be considered in the early stages.

-Leukodystrophies with axonal spheroids and pigmented glial cells (ALSP).
+Leukodystrophies with axonal spheroids and pigmented glia (ALSP)

-These leukodystrophies, also known as leukoencephalopathies, are due to a mutation in the CSF1-R gene, which codes for a receptor present on the surface of microglial cells, the resident immune cells of the central nervous system.
-These are autosomal dominant diseases, meaning that the children of an affected person have a 50% risk of being affected.
+These leukodystrophies, also called leukoencephalopathies, are caused by a mutation in the CSF1-R gene, which codes for a receptor present on the surface of microglial cells (the immune cells resident in the central nervous system).
+These are autosomal dominant diseases, meaning that the children of someone with the disease have a 50% risk of also having it.
 They affect between 10% and 25% of adults with leukodystrophies.

 The average age of onset of these leukodystrophies is 40.

-It affects both men and women, and presents mainly as rapidly progressive spasticity and/or cognitive and psychiatric disorders.
-The first signs of the disease generally appear after the age of 30, but the disease has incomplete penetrance.
+The disease affects men and women equally, and presents mainly as rapidly progressing spasticity and/or cognitive and psychiatric disorders.
+The first signs of the disease generally appear after the age of 30, but it shows incomplete penetrance.

-To date, there is no specific treatment for ALSP.
+There is currently no specific treatment for ALSPs.
 Secondary risks associated with this disease need to be monitored, such as recurrent pneumonia or urinary tract infections.

-Pelizaeus Merzbacher disease is caused by mutations in the PLP1 gene, which codes for a protein present in oligodendrocytes and involved in the synthesis of myelin.
-This disease mainly affects children, with significant developmental delays affecting both motor and cognitive functions.
-Women carrying mutations in the PLP1 gene may also develop symptoms in adulthood, in particular spasticity and urinary disorders.
+Pelizaeus-Merzbacher disease is caused by mutations in the PLP1 gene, which codes for a protein present in oligodendrocytes and which is involved in the synthesis of myelin.
+This disease mainly affects children, with significant developmental delays that affect motor and cognitive functions.
+Women carrying mutations in the PLP1 gene may also develop symptoms in adulthood, particularly spasticity and urinary disorders.

 Projects